idstcv/ZenNAS/README.md

 # Zen-NAS: A Zero-Shot NAS for High-Performance Deep Image Recognition

-Zen-NAS is a lighting fast, training-free Neural Architecture Searching (NAS) algorithm for automatically designing deep neural networks with high prediction accuracy and high inference speed on GPU and mobile device.
+Zen-NAS is a lightning fast, training-free Neural Architecture Searching (NAS) algorithm for automatically designing deep neural networks with high prediction accuracy and high inference speed on GPU and mobile device.

 This repository contains pre-trained models, a mini framework for zero-shot NAS searching, and scripts to reproduce our results.
 You can even customize your own search space and develop a new zero-shot NAS proxy using our pipeline.
 Contributions are welcomed.